Azure DevOps Workflow for Testing Teams

 A complete end-to-end Azure DevOps workflow for QA teams — from requirements to release.
-Covers how Boards, Test Plans, Pipelines, and Repos work together across a full sprint with real examples and YAML snippets.
+Covers how Boards, Test Plans, Pipelines, and Repos work together.

 Understanding individual Azure DevOps features is useful.
 Understanding how they connect into a complete workflow is what makes you productive.
 This article traces a single user story from creation through verification, showing exactly where each Azure DevOps service comes into play.